Yuen Pau Woo

-Yuen Pau Woo (born March 2, 1963) is a Malayan-born Canadian politician who is a senator from British Columbia (BC) since 2016.
-He was previously facilitator of the Independent Senators Group (ISG), taking on the role from September 2017 until January 2022.
-Woo was also the president and CEO of the Asia Pacific Foundation of Canada, a Vancouver-based think-tank on Canada–Asia relations, until August 11, 2014.
+Yuen Pau Woo (born March 2, 1963) is a Canadian politician who has been a senator from British Columbia since 2016.
+He is the first Malaysian-born senator, and the inaugural facilitator of the Independent Senators Group (ISG), taking on the role from September 2017 until January 2022.
+He was also the president and CEO of the Asia Pacific Foundation of Canada, a Vancouver-based think-tank on Canada–Asia relations, until August 11, 2014.

-Woo is known for his pro-China views in the Senate.
-He has been criticised for the similarity of his statements to Chinese government talking points, and has been accused of "using racism as a deflection" to respond to such criticism.

 Background

 Woo was born in Johor Bahru in 1963, when it was part of the Federation of Malaya (modern-day Malaysia).
 His family moved to Singapore shortly after.
 He grew up there, and was educated at Anglo-Chinese School, Wheaton College, Lester B. Pearson College in Canada, and the University of Cambridge and the University of London in the United Kingdom.
 Woo became a permanent resident of Canada in 1988, married a Canadian settling in Newfoundland.